stuianna/omega2_helloWeb/README.md

 ![App Preview](preview.png)

 The application uses [jQuery](https://jquery.com/) for the front-end user interface and Python's [bottle](https://bottlepy.org/docs/dev/) as the web-framework.
 It is designed to provide a simple template which can built upon to create larger IOT projects.

+The application also features a method for sending data between the front-end and bottle python server.

 # Installation